kerski/power-query-sharepoint-version-history/README.md

 ## 429 -- Too Many Requests

-For large lists (greater than 5,000) I've seen refreshes get the throttled by the SharePoint API.
+For large lists (greater than 5,000) I've seen dataflow refreshes get throttled by the SharePoint API as indicated by an HTTP Status code of 429.
+When this occurs, the refresh will fail.
 Unfortunately, this solution is not capable of natively avoiding this issue because the capability known as
 <a href="https://learn.microsoft.com/en-us/power-query/handling-status-codes" target="_blank">ManualStatusHandling</a>
 is only available for anonymous connections (and we need to use OAuth2